libedeutch/SPMA/README.md

 # Sparse and heterogeneous meta-analysis with semiparametric regression models
-Examples and descriptions are provided in the `.Rd` files
+Examples and descriptions are provided in the `.Rd` files in `man` directory.